sanjeevs/srm_sap/README.md

 3. Provide default handles for these policies. like frontdoor, backdoor.
 4. Locking is not implemented.
 Not clear on the race conditions

+## Env Setup
+To run the testbench the following envrionment variable must be set.
+*SRM_HOME* : Pointer to the install directory for srm package.
+*SAP_HOME* : Pointer to this directory.

+The Makefile uses these 2 environment variable to find all the source files.

+A sample file 'my_setup.csh' in this directory sets up my environment.

 ## Design
 The design is a chip called 'sap1'.
 The address map of the chip is shown below.
 ![AddressMap](docs/addr_map.jpg)